Phuket’s Blooming Tourism

 The possibility of ownership in Thailand

-Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investment to own a property.
-This is the case of apartments.
-Regarding the Villas, it is also possible to become an owner through other means such as the establishment of a Real Estate Company (SCI).
+Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investors to own a property.
+This is the case of apartments in condominiums.
+Regarding the Villas, it is also possible to become an owner through other means such as a real estate company set up.

 Thailand’s Economy doesn’t know recession, BBC source http://www.bbc.co.uk/news/business-28831843